Following the opener comes the most important concept to understand for 5.50 Black Mage:

 - Reapply T3 (if the DoT isn’t running)

-- F3 into a shorter Fire Phase then continue as normal
+- F3 into a shorter or normal Fire Phase then continue as normal

 - Figure out how to avoid this situation in the future